FoodCoopX/wirgarten-tapir/README.md

-# Tapir Member & Shift Management System
+# Tapir Member & Subscription Management System

-Tapir is a member and shift management system to be used by [SuperCoop Berlin](https://supercoop.de).
+Tapir is a member and subscription management system to be used by [WirGarten e.V](https://www.wirgarten.com/).

 Tapir [has a trunk](https://www.youtube.com/watch?v=JgwBecM_E6Q), but not quite such a beautiful one as [Mme. l'élephan](https://github.com/elefan-grenoble/gestion-compte).
 Tapir is badass,